hborla/swift-evolution/proposals/NNNN-parameter-packs.md

 #### Open questions

-While pack types cannot be written directly, a requirement where both sides are concrete types is desugared using the type matching algorithm, therefore unless restrictions are imposed, it becomes possible to write down a requirement that constraints a pack type parameter to a concrete pack type:
+While type packs cannot be written directly, a requirement where both sides are concrete types is desugared using the type matching algorithm, therefore it will be possible to write down a requirement that constraints a type parameter pack to a concrete type pack, unless some kind of restriction is imposed:

 ```swift
 func append<S...: Sequence>(_: S..., _: T...) where (S.Element...) == (Int, String) {}